elBukkit/MagicPlugin/Magic/MIGRATION.md

  - Wand controls menu has changed to a slotted system.
 If you have custom wands with the "tweakable" tag and you'd still like to be able to change their controls, add `slot: controls` to the wand config.

+ - Arena start/end commands delimiter changed to ; (from ,)

+ - Wands no longer inherit certain config sections like "attributes" from their classes, nor classes from their parents.

+   This was never intended behavior, I hope this does not mess with anyone's configs but it had to be fixed.

+   If you want a wand to use certain class parameters, adjust the `storage` property (see `base` class) If you want a class to inherit from its parent, use `inherit: ` (as well as `parent: `)

 # 9.4